How do you know which grants your organization should apply for?

 The emphasis here is on "strong fit."
 It is not enough if your organization does work loosely related to the funder's programmatic interests.
 Your organization's programmatic goals should closely align with the donor's funding priorities.

 Example: A donor is interested in funding programs for at-risk children.
 Your organization serves orphans.
-At first glance, it appears it may be worth applying for a grant.
+At first glance, it appears worth applying for a grant.
 However, looking at a donor's general area of interest is only the initial step in the vetting process.
 The next step is researching the donor's funding priorities.
 In this example, let's say the funder is interested in funding job training programs for teenagers with disabilities.
 In the application guidelines, the donor states that grants will be given to cover programmatic costs only, no overhead expenses, and applicant organizations must have a track record of success in delivering services to disabled children.

 Should you consider this funder if your organization is a residential facility for orphans and you're seeking funds for basic operating expenses like rent and utilities?

-The answer should be an obvious no; this is not a funder that you should pursue.
-Even though the funder has an interest in vulnerable children and your organizations serves vulnerable children, the funder is interested in a different group of beneficiaries than your organization serves.
+The answer should be an obvious no. This is not a funder that you should pursue.
+Even though the funder has an interest in vulnerable children, and your organizations serves vulnerable children, the funder is interested in a different group of beneficiaries than your organization serves.
 In addition, there isn't a match between what the funder will fund (program costs) and what your organization needs (funds for operating costs).

-The bottom line: Before deciding whether to apply for a grant look at all aspects of the donor's grant program.
+The bottom line: Before deciding whether to apply for a grant, look at all aspects of the donor's grant program.
 Is there a match between what they are willing to fund and what you need covered (e.g., operating expenses, staff salaries)?
 If a donor is unwilling to cover a portion of your overhead costs--and you don't have access to unrestricted funds to cover those costs--the funding opportunity may not be worth pursuing.

 3. Can Your Organization Meet Match Requirements?

-Many foundations and governmental donors require applicants to contribute matching funds.
+Many foundations and government-sponsored grants require applicants to contribute matching funds.
 The matching funds can come from a variety of sources such as other grants or donations from individuals, corporations, or the local government.
 At the time of the application, the donor may only require that potential sources of matching funds be named.
 In other words, you don't have to have the other funding sources secured at the time of the application, just identified.
 However, if you win the grant, you'll be held responsible for coming up with the matching funds or risk being in violation of the terms of the grant.

 Match requirements range from modest (10% or less of the total project budget) to significant (50% of the total project budget).
 Before you apply, you'll want to be very confident you can meet any match requirements because if you win the grant, you'll be on the hook for those funds.

 Example: A call for proposals comes out and looks like a perfect fit.
 The funder's priorities align well with your organization's mission, the donor funds programs in your geographic area, and the grant amount is in the right range.
 You also have a history with the donor and have received a grant from them in the past.
 In the application instructions, the donor states that a new application requirement is a 1:1 match: They'll provide a grant of USD 50,000, and the applicant needs to come up with $50,000 from other sources for a total project budget of USD 100,000.
-Your organization's total operating budget is under USD 1 million.
+Your organization's total operating budget is under $1 million.
 Minus about $10,000 that comes in through various fundraisers each year, the organization is entirely dependent on grant funding to meet annual expenses.
 Based on your history with the donor and the strong fit between your program area and the donor's funding priorities, you think there's a very good chance your application will be successful.
 The only catch is the match requirement.
 Other than the $10,000 that comes in through fundraising--a figure you think you can reliably raise during the current fiscal year--your only source of match is other grants, which are still pending at the time of the application.
 Given the steep match requirement, should you apply?

 This scenario is a tough one.
 If you apply for the grant and promise that matching funds will come from other grants, unless those grants have been awarded, it's risky.
 Using the numbers from the example above, if the program costs $100,000 a year and the match amount is small (e.g., $5,000)--it's probably safe to apply for the grant.
 However, if you apply for several small grants and each has a match requirement--or if you apply for a large grant that has a 1:1 match requirement--things can get complicated quickly, particularly if you lack a robust financial system to track your commitments.